mihika-shilpi/e28/p3/peer-review.md

 I really liked how the code wass divided up into files - it took no effort on my part to follow what came from where / what went from where.

 ### Do you have any additional comments not covered in the above questions?
 I really enjoyed this app!
 I mean yes, I'd love to design it different, because that's me.
-But it flowed easy, it worked as I as a user would expect it to,
+But it flowed easy, it worked as I as a user would expect it to, and i found myself wanting to have a long favourites list!